ihasdapie/chenbrian.ca/content/posts/engsci-y2s1-examreview/index.md

 #### Stacks
 - Must first initialize stack pointer, `LDR SP, 0x20000`
 - Pushing to the stack pointer puts the value on top of the stack and decreases the stack pointer
+- For many subroutines needing more than the default registers we want to push and pop the registers before and after we're done.

 - `PUSH {Rs}`: Pushs registers onto stack.
 Registers must be in ascending order and the largest one gets pushed in first.
 Has effect of decreasing the stack pointer.
 - `POP {Rs}`: Pops data off the stack.
 Does not care what register the stack data comes from; i.e. `PUSH {R5} POP {R6}` would put R6 into R5.
 Can be used in recursion to put `LR` into `PC`.
 Has effect of increasing the stack pointer.